hove-io/navitia/documentation/navitia.io/source/index.rst

 *navitia* allows to dive into the public transport data.

-To better understand how the API works let's ask the api the different main possibilities by simply quering the api endpoint: http://api.navitia.io/v1/
+To better understand how the API works let's ask the API the different main possibilities by simply querying the API endpoint: http://api.navitia.io/v1/

 The ``links`` section of the answer contains the different possible interactions with the API.